 The Glades approaches an ombrotrophic system (fed solely by rain), making it of great scientific interest.
 The central bog area is dominated by sphagnum and polytrichum mosses.
 Several species of sphagnum moss are restricted in Maryland to this and nearby peatlands.

 One management project saw 200 volunteers transplant 26,000 red spruce seedlings into historical habitat over six years.
-Another project involves coal mine reclamation: the Conservancy installed a new, state-of-the-art SAPS (Successive Alkalinity Producing System), replacing a 20 year-old series of treatment ponds.
+Another project involves coal mine reclamation: TNC installed a new, state-of-the-art SAPS (Successive Alkalinity Producing System), replacing a 20 year-old series of treatment ponds.
 Areas downstream of treatment have already been recovering.

 Volunteer weed watchers monitor the site for new non-native plants.
 Other projects include reducing the impact of deer by maintaining a neighbors-only permitted hunting program and controlling invasive plants.